 My wife and daughter (4 years) joined me in Berlin.
 My wife was given an opportunity to learn the language as well as attend people’s High school free of any charges.
 My daughter attended a preschool.

 They pay allowance for wife and child.
 I used to work long hours in the lab.
-Weekends we used to meet friends, visit the countryside, zoo etc. The food was cheap and in great variety.
+On weekends we used to meet friends, visit the countryside, zoo, etc. The food was cheap and in great variety.

 We never faced any serious problem- people, particularly the young were well receiving us.
-Indians were treated much better- even our fellowship was higher than several other neighbours!
+Indians were treated much better- even our fellowship was higher than several other neighbors!

 How is Your Post-Retirement Life?

-It has been active, useful life all the time.
+It has been an active, useful life all the time.